COSC-499-W2023/year-long-project-team-5/docs/weekly logs/abhinav_thota_log.md

 ### Feature: build a library of React components
 overview: have a library of key ui elements as components that can be reused and would act as key building blocks of the website.
-- created a new branch titled 'my-components' to mostly hold all custom react components that are being designed from Figma.
+- created a new branch titled 'my-components' to mostly hold all custom react components that are being coded up from our Figma wireframes
-      - researched ways to build my components by looking over [Amplify UI Kit documentation](https://ui.docs.amplify.aws/react/components)
+      - researched ways to build my components by looking over the 'primitive' components in [Amplify UI Kit documentation](https://ui.docs.amplify.aws/react/components)
-      - installed figma VS code extension to help build first component (receiverNav)
+      - installed figma VS code extension to help build first component using React and JS. (receiverNav)
       - looking into how to make components dynamic
-         - need to look into states and hooks in order to dynamically update content of components.
+         - need to look into states and hooks in order to dynamically update content of components. (i.e update nav bar to show you're signed in for example.)

 - [Issue No. 32](https://github.com/COSC-499-W2023/year-long-project-team-5/issues/32)
 ### Current status: